 Since visuals are often a single page (or smaller) they’re a quick reference for the fridge, bathroom mirror, or the student's desk.
 This allows a student to utilize their learned communication repair strategies, for example, outside of speech therapy.

-Using Visuals to Model or Demonstrate
+To Model or Demonstrate

 As the old saying goes (say it with me), a picture is worth a thousand words.
 We know that many people learn best when given a combination of auditory, visual, and kinesthetic methods, so we can support new learning by utilizing visuals.
 It might just be what helps something click for a student!